josh-jacobson/bloomtech-cs-lecture-notes/3_data_structures_and_algorithms_ii.md

 A "leaf" is a node at the end of a branch of the tree, i.e., it has no children.

+### Balanced Binary Trees
+The height of left and right subtree of every node may differ, at most, by 1.

+### Perfect Binary Trees
+A "perfect" tree has every level completely filled.
+Every node has either 2 children or none, and the height/depth is exactly the same across the tree.

+By definition, a perfect binary tree is also balanced.

+If you know the number of nodes in a perfect tree, n, you can calculate the tree height: h = log2(n + 1)

+And likewise, if you know the height you can calculate the number of nodes in a perfect tree: n = 2^h - 1

 ## Binary Search Trees
+* Left subtree contains children <= root
+* Right subtree contains children > root

+If they are balanced, BST's can provide better lookup and insert performance than non-BSTs.

+Time complexity of get, insert, remove operations:
+* O(n) for a non-balanced BST
+* O(log n) for a balanced BST

 ## Tree Traversal
+There are two ways to traverse a tree:

+### Depth-first search (DFS)
+In-order: left, current, right
+Pre-order: current, left, right
+Post-order, left, right, current

+Each of these can be implemented iteratively or recursively.

+### Breadth-first search (BFS)
+Level-order: search left to right at each level.
+This can be implemented using a queue.

 ## Lecture Slides
 * [Linked Lists](https://docs.google.com/presentation/d/152wng2hly2NhuNOYkf7MbY6L6r_EvqFJRHBC26eBNtk/edit?usp=sharing)